Lough MacNean

 It is in two parts.
-Lower Lough MacNean (or Lough Nilly), the smaller eastern lake, is wholly within County Fermanagh (in Northern Ireland).
-Upper Lough MacNean, the larger western lake, is split between Fermanagh, County Cavan and County Leitrim (in the Republic of Ireland).
-On the strip of land between the two lakes are the villages of Belcoo (Fermanagh) and Blacklion (Cavan).
-A river runs between the villages, linking the eastern and western lakes.
+Lower Lough MacNean (or Lough Nilly), the smaller eastern lake, is mainly in County Fermanagh, with a smaller part in County Cavan.
+Upper Lough MacNean, the larger western lake, is split between counties Fermanagh, Cavan and Leitrim.
+On the strip of land between the two lakes are the villages of Belcoo, County Fermanagh and Blacklion, County Cavan.
+A river, named the Belcoo River, runs between the villages, linking the eastern and western lakes.
+The river is approximately one mile long, and throughout its length forms the international border.

 The shape of Lough MacNean changed during the 1960s when a major draining operation took place; before this, the lake was used for eel fishing, but dredging during the drainage process decimated their numbers.